corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 Make changes in the `template Test` code block to add your testing content.

-1. Indicate the network the test will use.
-Set `networkName: missionmars-network`.
+1. Indicate the network the test will use: `networkName: missionmars-network`.
 2. In the next line, get the identity of `PartyB`.
 This is done for you in the template code.
 3. Use the built-in `getNode` method to add `PartyA`'s credentials and log in.
 These are listed in the network `.yaml` file.
 4. Assign a launch pad to the `clientId`.
 5. Under the `flowId`, you are calling `startFlow` to return the `flowId`.
 Fill in details for the `voucherDesc` and `holder` parameters.
 The helper method converts these to JSON.
 Whether the flow fails or succeeds, it will have a `flowId`.
 6. You do not need to modify the next block of code.
 These `Assertions` check that:
     * The HTTP status of the flow is OK.